AVEVA/AVEVA-Samples-CloudOperations/README.md

-# AVEVA ADH Samples
+# CONNECT data services Samples

-AVEVA Data Hub ([ADH](https://www.osisoft.com/Solutions/OSIsoft-Cloud-Services/)) is a highly flexible cloud-based platform that provides a scalable, elastic, centralized environment to aggregate data for reporting, advanced analytics, and third-party applications.
-ADH is powered by AVEVA's Sequential Data Store (SDS).
-In this GitHub repo, we provide samples which will help you get started with the [ADH API](https://ocs-docs.osisoft.com/) against your [ADH instance](https://cloud.osisoft.com/welcome).
+CONNECT data services ([Cds](https://www.osisoft.com/Solutions/OSIsoft-Cloud-Services/)) is a highly flexible cloud-based platform that provides a scalable, elastic, centralized environment to aggregate data for reporting, advanced analytics, and third-party applications.
+Cds is powered by AVEVA's Sequential Data Store (SDS).
+In this GitHub repo, we provide samples which will help you get started with the [Cds API](https://ocs-docs.osisoft.com/) against your [Cds instance](https://cloud.osisoft.com/welcome).

 If you are interested in other AVEVA samples please see [AVEVA Samples](https://github.com/osisoft/OSI-Samples).

 If you are new to our APIs and are looking to get going quickly, the  [Types, Streams, and Retrieving Data](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/COMMON_ACTIONS.md) samples are good starting points.

-The official ADH samples are divided in multiple categories depending on the scenario and problem/task, accessible through the following table.
+The official Cds samples are divided in multiple categories depending on the scenario and problem/task, accessible through the following table.